jeromeza/jerome.co.za/_posts/2015-11-22-Why-rDNS-matters-for-mail.md

 So they need to setup rDNS and configure the server to use titania.localdomain as the server name if applicable.

-Additionally they're not conforming to RFC 2821 (https://www.ietf.org/rfc/rfc2821.txt) for mail and for a huge ISP that offers connectivity / hosting / mail i'd expect more:
+Additionally they're not conforming to RFC 2821 (https://www.ietf.org/rfc/rfc2821.txt) for mail and for a huge ISP that offers connectivity / hosting / mail - I'd expect more:

 "The domain name given in the EHLO command MUST BE either a primary host name (a domain name that resolves to an A RR) or, if the host has no name, an address literal as described in section 4.1.1.1"